Sami6305/Sami/README.md

 # Sami
-I,m a BS Artificial Intelligence
+I,m a BS Artificial Intelligence student and I study in superior unversity